Every year or so, it happens again.

 When I’m working, I feel safe.

 Work is predictable.
+Work has rules.
+Work has structure.

 The Constant Noise in My Head